Arx Project Update: A New Monorepo, Better Tooling, and the First Steps Toward a Bigger Ecosystem

 Functions and typed signatures #

-Arx functions are defined with fn, typed parameters, and an explicit return type.
-Function return types are required, including -> none for functions that do not return a value.
-(ArxLang)
+Arx functions are defined with fn, typed parameters, and explicit return types.

-Arx also supports function calls, default parameter values, extern prototypes, and template functions with bounded type parameters.
-(ArxLang)
+The language also supports function calls, default parameter values, extern prototypes, and template-style functions with bounded type parameters.

 Classes #